List of FIS Nordic World Ski Championships medalists in Nordic combined: Individual large hill

-10 km mass start
+Mass start (discontinued)

 10 km cross country is run first with mass start.
-The winner receives 120 points with anyone finishing behind them losing 4 points for every second behind the winner.
+The winner receives 120 points with anyone finishing behind them losing 1 point for every 4 seconds behind the winner.
 Two jumps from the normal hill are then done, based on distance with the K-points measurement.
 The winner is the one who earns the most points.
 This event was held at the 2009 championships only, being replaced by the 4 x 5 km team normal hill event.